-- We want 100 new leads (new email sign-ups) from the calls to action in the blog posts each month.
+- We want 100 new leads (new email sign-ups) from blog post calls to action each month.

 - We want 20 phone calls a day from our blog.
-(How do you track that?
-Make sure asking them how they found you is in your receptionist’s call script!)
+(How do you track that without software?
+Make sure your receptionist asks them how they found you!)

 - We want to build our email list by 10% each month with qualified leads.

-NOTE: “Getting 100 new visitors to your site” or “increasing engagement on social media” is NOT a goal.
+NOTE: “Getting 100 new website visitors” or “increasing social media engagement” is NOT a goal.

-If you took all the content in your blog and sorted it into four to six main categories, what would they be?
+If you took all the content pieces in your blog and sorted them into four to six main categories, what would they be?

 If you’re a service-based business, your categories will often concern the services you offer.
-For example, my primary topics are content marketing, social media marketing, blogging, productivity, etc.
+For example, my primary topics are content marketing, lead generation, blogging, and productivity.

-If you sell products, your main blog topics will usually focus on your target audience and the problems your products solve.
+If you sell products, your main blog topics will usually focus on your buyer personas and the problems your products solve.

 If you’re reading this, I assume you already have your publishing process down.
 If not, read about how to consistently write powerful blog posts first.

-Take your time to define the types of posts you want to write.
-What formats will your content take?
+Take your time to define the types of content you want to write, whether it’s social content, instructional, customer education, current events, etc. What content types and formats will your posts take?

 I get this question a lot, and my answer is always, how often can you publish content?